1876 H CENT

 When the new designs arrived in 1948 with IND IMP (India's Emperor) removed, the entire inscription now reads GEORGIVS VI DEI GRATIA REX (George VI By The Grace of God King) and was used until 1952.
 Both 1948 and 1949 cents are found with an obverse variety where the final A of GRATIA points either between two denticles (known as either A between or A off denticle), or directly at a denticle (known as A to or A at denticle).

 In 1948 both the A to and A off denticle varieties are relatively common and of equal value if it points to the large denticles.
 These varieties refer to how the final A of a GRATIA pointing at or between two denticles.
-There is a variety where the A points to a small denticle but these are scarce and I seldom have them.

 For 1949 the A between denticles (also known as the A off denticles) is common while the A to denticle scarcer.
 Both types have large denticles.